Lost ID Card Number

 If they have the application on the site, download the paperwork, print it, and fill it out at home.
 Additionally, some forms may require you to include information about the vehicle you drive.
 Particularly, if you’re getting a replacement for a commercial license.
 Afterward, there’s usually a fee you have to pay for a replacement license.
 The cost varies by state.

 However, it’s usually somewhere between $10 – $40 for a replacement ID or license.
-If your license expired before you lost it, you’ll need to pay more fees on top of the replacement fee, to cover for the renewal fees, too.
+If your license expired before you lost it, you’ll need to pay more fees on top of the replacement fee to cover the renewal fees, too.
 This renewal fee also varies by state, but as an example, the New York DMV office will charge you $1 for every six months since the expiration date.

 Step 5: Wait For Your New License